phfn/AI-Exam-Correction/docs/README.txt

 * All 3 latex files in src/ (the chapters don't need sperate building)
 * All plantUML files in src/uml/src

+Each main file has a command to build, look into the Makefile too see the function names.
+You can call it with "$ make <FUNCTION NAME>"

 Sourcecode to build movement:

 Latex: src/*.tex  -> build/ & build/pdf